paybondpaybond

 ) -> Paybond: ...

-Raises GatewayAuthError on any token-exchange failure.
+Raises GatewayAuthError on any tenant-principal lookup or credential failure.

 Tenant isolation: the returned session is bound to the Gateway-derived tenant_id.
 Do not reuse the instance across tenants — build one per (tenant, service account).